n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/insecure_s3_bucket_access.md

 Practice with a bucket the IRS makes available with all the tax filings of Tax-Exempt corporations that file 990s that is world readable.

-> The trailing argument `--no-sign-in-request` allows you to request the data without being an AWS customer or logging in.
+> The trailing argument `--no-sign-request` allows you to request the data without being an AWS customer or logging in.
 Authenticated users do not require this.

 **List with:**
 ```